agfournier/agfournier.github.io/bio.md

         </div>
         <div class="col-12 col-md-8" style="margin-top:50px">
 <p>
-Abelardo Gil-Fournier (Spain, 1979) is an artist and researcher, born in Salé (Morocco) and based in Madrid.
-Originally trained in Physics, he holds a PhD in Art from Winchester School of Art (UK).
-He has worked as a researcher at FAMU in Prague (Czech Republic) and has been a member of the AMT group Archaeologies of Media and Technology and the IKKM-Weimar Princeton Summer School for Media Studies.
+Abelardo Gil-Fournier (Spain, 1979) is an artist and researcher, born in Rabat (Morocco) and based in Madrid.
+Originally trained in Physics, he holds a PhD in Art from Winchester School of Art (UK) and has worked as a researcher at FAMU in Prague (Czech Republic).
 </p>

 <p>
-His practice addresses the entwining of image surfaces with the living crust of the planet.
-In his work, images are understood as temporal processes that operate through multiple and varied materialities, while involving different scales.
-As a consequence, his work encompasses different techniques, spanning from sound and video installations to computational processes such as machine learning, including assemblages where the living conflates with the animate.
+His practice addresses the entwining of knowledge and the surfaces of the planet.
+His projects involve different techniques, spanning from sound and video installations to computational processes where living matter or other so-called natural phenomena conflate with their animate mediations.
 </p>

 <p>
-His work has been exhibited and discussed in international spaces such as Transmediale (Berlin), Fundación Cerezales Antonino y Cinia (León), Fotomuseum Winterthur (Switzerland), Le Bal (Paris), Fotocolectania (Barcelona), Galeria Millenium (Lisbon), Medialab Prado (Madrid), Strelka Institute (Moscow), MUSAC (León), NeMe Center of Art (Cyprus), Centrjo de arte Matadero (Madrid), Laboral centro de arte (Gijón) as well as in Spanish Cultural Centres in Mexico, Nicaragua and El Salvador.
+His work has been exhibited and discussed in international spaces such as Transmediale (Berlin), Fundación Cerezales Antonino y Cinia (León), Fotomuseum Winterthur (Switzerland), Le Bal (Paris), Fotocolectania (Barcelona), Galeria Millenium (Lisbon), Medialab Prado (Madrid), Strelka Institute (Moscow), MUSAC (León), NeMe Center of Art (Cyprus), Centro de arte Matadero (Madrid), Laboral centro de arte (Gijón) as well as in Spanish Cultural Centres in Mexico, Nicaragua and El Salvador.
 </p>

 <p>